monarch-initiative/ontogpt/docs/functions.md

 Categorize a collection of mappings in the Simple Standard for Sharing Ontological Mappings (SSSOM) format.

+Mappings in this format may not include their specific mapping types (e.g., broad or close mappings).

+This function will attempt to apply more specific mappings wherever possible.

 Example:

 Using an [example SSSOM mapping collection](https://github.com/mapping-commons/sssom/blob/master/examples/embedded/mp-hp-exact-0.0.1.sssom.tsv)